 The University Library is located on two main sites, the Sydney Jones Library and the Harold Cohen Library.
 The libraries are a place for you to study independently or in groups, access learning resources, and attend a wide range of skills sessions.
-Both libraries are open all year round to provide a space for you to study on campus, but opening hours may be subject to change and capacity limits may apply at certain times throughout the year.
+Both libraries are open all year round, extending to 24/7 opening hours during the academic session, and provide areas for you to take a break or grab a coffee.

-The libraries provide around 3,000 computer and study spaces as well as areas for group, quiet and silent study.
-You can book study spaces and group study tables in both libraries, including many with large screens to enable collaborative working.
+The libraries provide around 3,000 computer and study spaces and 232 self-services loanable laptops as well as areas for group, quiet and silent study.
+You can book study rooms and group study tables in both libraries, including many with large screens to enable collaborative working.